-ASSIGNMENT: 80% of the ATS within each cohort level will earn a minimum score of an 85% on program assignments.
+ASSIGNMENT: ATS will earn a minimum score of an 85% on program assignments.
 Remediation: In the case of a student scoring below the benchmark, the earned score will be recorded and remediation will be tailored to the assignment.

-CLINICAL EVALUATION: 80% of the ATS within each cohort level will earn a minimum average score across the semester of an 80% on clinical evaluations.
+CLINICAL EVALUATION: ATS will earn a minimum score of an 80% on clinical evaluations.
 Remediation: In the case of a student scoring below the benchmark, the CCE will address low scoring areas with the ATS/Preceptor and share in the discussion of ways to improve.

-PROFICIENCY: 100% of the ATS within each cohort level will earn a minimum score of an 80% with clinical proficiencies.
-Remediation: In the case of a student scoring below the benchmark, the ATS must retake the proficiency until he/she meets the 80% benchmark.
+PROFICIENCY: ATS will earn a minimum score of an 80% with clinical proficiencies.
+Remediation: In the case of a student scoring below the benchmark, the ATS must retake the proficiency until the student meets the 80% benchmark.
 The average score of all attempts will be recorded even though it may be lower than an 80%.
-For comprehensive clinical proficiencies administered at the end of the semester, 80% of the ATS within each cohort level will earn a minimum score of an 80%; however, remediation will not occur.
+For comprehensive clinical proficiencies administered at the end of the semester, ATS will earn a minimum score of an 80%; however, remediation will not occur.

-EXAMS/TESTS/ORAL PRACTICUMS/SKILL TESTS: 80% of the ATS within each cohort will earn a minimum score of a 70% with exams/test/oral practicums/skill tests.
+EXAMS/TESTS/ORAL PRACTICUMS/SKILL TESTS: ATS will earn a minimum score of a 70% with exams/test/oral practicums/skill tests.
 Remediation: In the case of a student scoring below the benchmark, the earned score will be recorded and remediation will be tailored to the assessment by the instructor.

-SURVEYS: 80% of the ATS within each cohort level will have an average score of an 80% for program surveys.
+SURVEYS: ATS will earn score of an 80% for program surveys.
 Remediation: As most surveys are self-reflective, there is no remediation.